inniskillin wine

 Best place to stop for wine and a snack

 Ravine Vineyard is a small estate winery and everyone raves about the restaurant.
 We started off with lunch there and the charcuterie plate is incredible with chicken liver parfait and pickled veal tongue.
-They raise their own heritage Tamworth pigs and you can really taste the difference.
+They raise their own heritage Tamworth pigs.
+You can really taste the difference.

 The vineyard is organic but they don’t play up on it for marketing purposes.
-They believe it is part of their values in preserving the land and have fascinating stories about how they deal with the weather and its challenges.
+They believe it is part of their values in preserving the land.
+They have fascinating stories about how they deal with the weather and its challenges.

 Most surprising attitude